MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Related Work

-\textbf{Robustness Benchmarks for LVLMs.} Evaluating the robustness of LVLMs is essential for their continued development and responsible deployment in real-world applications.
-Existing studies on LVLM robustness have primarily focused on two perspectives.
+\textbf{Robustness Benchmarks for LVLMs.} Existing studies on LVLM robustness have primarily focused on two perspectives.
 On the one hand, prior works examine hallucination issues, which evaluates the discrepancy between generated responses and the visual content~\cite{bai2024hallucination,wang2023amber,jiang2024hal}.
 On the other hand, a separate line of research investigates adversarial vulnerabilities, analyzing how models behave under carefully crafted perturbated inputs~\cite{jiang2025survey,agarwal2025mvtamperbench,zhao2023evaluating}.
 However, these evaluations illuminate only a partial view of LVLM robustness.
 To broaden this scope, recent researches have begun to investigate LVLM behavior under misleading scenarios, most commonly through misleading textual inputs~\cite{liu2025unveiling,dang2024exploring,deng2025words,qian2024easy}.
 However, robustness against misleading visual inputs, a challenge that naturally arises in real-world environments, remains substantially underexplored.
-Although a few recent efforts, such as IllusionVQA~\cite{shahgir2024illusionvqa} and O-Bench~\cite{liu2025beyond}, have begun to investigate this direction, these benchmarks are typically limited in scope, where only a single type of misleading phenomenon is concerned and rely primarily on coarse metrics such as accuracy.
-Consequently, they fall short of providing a comprehensive and fine-grained analysis of LVLM robustness under visually misleading conditions.
+Although a few recent efforts, such as IllusionVQA~\cite{shahgir2024illusionvqa} and O-Bench~\cite{liu2025beyond}, have begun to investigate this direction, they focus on a single type of misleading phenomenon and rely on coarse metrics such as accuracy, falling short of fine-grained robustness analysis.
+MVI-Bench addresses these limitations through comprehensive category coverage and a paired evaluation design, enabling unique insights unattainable from prior benchmarks.